diegosanz/nemo-open-with-atom/README.md

 # cinnamon-open-with-atom
-An action for open files and folders with Atom editor
+A Nemo's action to open files and folders with Atom editor.

+## Install
+Simply copy the file `atom.nemo_action` in `~/.local/share/nemo/actions`.

+Enjoy!